Dirac large numbers hypothesis

+Stated in another way, the hypothesis states that all very large dimensionless quantities occurring in fundamental physics should be simply related to a single very large number, which Dirac chose to be the age of the universe.

 Background

 LNH was Dirac's personal response to a set of large number "coincidences" that had intrigued other theorists of his time.
 The "coincidences" began with Hermann Weyl (1919), who speculated that the observed radius of the universe, RU, might also be the hypothetical radius of a particle whose rest energy is equal to the gravitational self-energy of the electron: